 How do you purchase a Kindle Unlimited subscription?

-All you’ll have to do is use your active Amazon account – you must have one to use Kindle Unlimited – and search for “Kindle Unlimited” which you can find under the “Kindle e-readers and Books” tab on the main menu.
+To purchase a Kindle Umlinited subscription, use your active Amazon account.
+Just search for “Kindle Unlimited” under the “Kindle e-readers and Books” tab on the main menu.

 First, you can sign up for the free trial, and then you’ll automatically be charged after your month trial ends.

-Once you sign up, you’ll have to have 1-Click Ordering activated on your Amazon site in order to use Kindle Unlimited on your device.
+Once you sign up, you’ll have to have 1-Click Ordering activated on your Amazon site in order to use the service on your device.